basiljs/basiljs.github.io/reference/document/previousPage.md

 layout: entry
 title: previousPage
 codetitle: previousPage()
-description: 'Set the previous page of the document to be the active one.
-Returns new active page.
-If the current page is the first page, the first page will be returned.'
+description: 'Set the previous page of the document to be the active one and returns the new active page.
+If the current page is the first page or the first master page, this page will be returned.'
 category: Document
 subcategory: Page
 returns: